towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 which would have the value of:
 `assigned_to.department.dept_head`

-In essence, it lets you dot-walking without having to hard-code the fields to dot-walk through.
+In essence, this kind of field lets you dot-walk through fields without having to hard-code the field names in your code.

-These fields are great, because they allow the end user to select fields to fetch data from without forcing them to modify code that you've written.
+These fields are great, because they allow the end user to select fields to fetch data from without forcing them to change code that you've written.
 I've used these **Field List** fields in some of my projects where this is useful, such as a custom approval engine which allowed users to send approval requests to users within related fields on a request.

 You'll most likely come across these on configurable rules such as Notifications where you can select fields that contain users or groups to send the notification out to.